 The Licensee shall maintain records of all Waste backhauled and confirmation of proper disposal through the use of Waste manifest tracking systems and registration with the Government of Nunavut, Department of Environment.
 These records shall be made available to an Inspector upon request.

-The Licensee shall dispose/treat of all petroleum hydrocarbon contaminated soils in the Landfarm in accordance with the Landfarm Management Plan, dated April 2015, as approved by the Board under Part B, Item 12.
+The Licensee shall dispose/treat of all petroleum hydrocarbon contaminated soils in the Landfarm in accordance with the Landfarm Management Plan, as approved by the Board under Part B, Item 12.

-Licensee shall dispose of tailings and operate the Tailings Storage Facility in accordance with the Mine Waste Management Plan, dated April 2015, as approved by the Board under Part B, Item 12, Guide to the Management of Tailings Facilities (Mining Association of Canada September 2011 or more recent) and with the engineering standards such that:
+Licensee shall dispose of tailings and operate the Tailings Storage Facility in accordance with the Mine Waste Management Plan, as approved by the Board under Part B, Item 12, Guide to the Management of Tailings Facilities (Mining Association of Canada September 2011 or more recent) and with the engineering standards such that:

 Implement Adaptive Management strategies as required;